brendanberg/dbn/documentation/api.md

 ### Paper

 Sets every pixel on the canvas to a specified grayscale value.
-The value may be an integer between 0, representing white (or 0% black), and 100, representing black (100% black).
+The value may be an integer between 0 representing white (think 0% black), and 100 representing black (as in 100% black).

 <pre><strong>Paper</strong> <em>value</em></pre>